Accommodations and supportive services include, but are not limited to, the following:

 - A floating toolbar that allows users to access Read & Write Gold from within other programs such as word processing programs or PDF reader programs.

 This program is available to any current student, faculty, or staff member at the college as a free download.
-The AADR office provides RWG trainings, including the basic download and installation instructions.
+The AADR office provides RWG training, including the basic download and installation instructions.